pippim/pippim.github.io/programs/homa.md

 - Tooltips for buttons appear after a short delay
 - Tooltips gradually fade in, remain a short period, then gradually fade out
-- The *Help* button is clicked and results appear
+- The *Help* button is clicked and results appear in a new browser window.

 ---